Clear Oaks

-Clear Oaks is a heritage-listed homestead complex at 135 Francis Street, Richmond, City of Hawkesbury, New South Wales, Australia.
+Clear Oaks is a heritage-listed homestead complex at 135 Francis Street, Richmond, New South Wales, an outer suburb of Sydney, Australia.
 It was built in c.
 1809.
 It is also known as Moxey's Farm House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The lower Hawkesbury was home to the Dharug people.
 The proximity to the Nepean River and South Creek qualifies it as a key area for food resources for indigenous groups.
 The Dharug and Darkinjung people called the river Deerubbin and it was a vital source of food and transport.

 Governor Arthur Phillip explored the local area in search of suitable agricultural land in 1789 and discovered and named the Hawkesbury River after Baron Hawkesbury.
 This region played a significant role in the early development of the colony with European settlers established here by 1794.
 Situated on fertile floodplains and well known for its abundant agriculture, Green Hills (as it was originally called) supported the colony through desperate times.
 However, frequent flooding meant that the farmers along the riverbanks were often ruined.

 Clear Oaks is located on part of a grant of 100 acres made in 1804 Governor King to the free settler David Langley.
 Research by Alan Byrnes has shown that Clear Oaks was built for Langley.
 It is probable that a James Vincent was involved with the actual building.

 One decade after being built in around 1809, Langley sold the property to a Joseph Onus in 1819.
 It is likely Onus improved the building by bagging (rendering).